 Aikido is performed by blending with the motion of the attacker and redirecting the force of the attack rather than opposing it head-on.
 This conflict resolution focused philosophy is also encouraged outside of training.
-A skilled practitioner uses very little physical strength, as the aikidōka (aikido practitioner) “leads” the attacker’s momentum using entering and turning movements.
-The techniques are completed with various throws or joint locks.
-Aikido can be categorized under the general umbrella of grappling arts, along with Judo, Ju jutsu (Jiu jutsu) and MMA.
+A skilled practitioner uses very little physical strength, as the aikidōka (aikido practitioner) “leads” the attacker’s momentum using precise turning and body movement.
+The techniques are completed with a variety of throws or joint locks.
+Aikido can be categorised under the general umbrella of grappling arts, along with Judo, Ju jutsu (Jiu jutsu) and MMA.